millerj870/millerj870.github.io/_posts/2021-06-16-landcruiser-speakers.md

 Right there, he sold me on reforming and not replacing.
 He told me to use the model number on the speaker to search for the refoaming kit, and I was off to the races.

 I ordered a kit through eBay from [Midwest Speaker Repair](www.midwestspeaker.com)[^1].
 It arrived right away, and the instructions were pretty clear.
-Before I got to work, I looked for a video on refoaming and I found this one from NAME.
+Before I got to work, I looked for a video on refoaming and I found this one from [KRTLYFE](https://www.youtube.com/watch?v=vXfUaI-I8EU).
 It helped me understand that

 * the orange foams sits atop a plastic gasket that's adhered to the outer edge of the foam, and it needs to be pulled off before teh refoaming can begin,
 * the materials from the old foam ring can be removed from the paper cone with a fingernail, and